Acne Vulgaris

 Acne FAQs

-A 2006 randomized study, examined the effect of facial cleansing and acne vulgaris in men.
+A 2006 randomized study investigated the effect of facial cleansing on acne vulgaris in men.
 The subjects washed their face twice a day for 2 weeks with a standard mild cleanser.
 Then they were divided into one of three groups.
 Group 1, wash face once a day.
 Group 2, had to wash face twice a day and group 3, had to wash face four times a day for 6 weeks.

 Study Conclusion.
 Acne worsening was significantly observed in the once-a-day study group.
 Significant acne improvement in the group that washed face twice daily with a mild cleanser.